-For both gas and steam turbines a two-pole 3,000rpm hydrogen and water cooled common generator is provided.
+A two-pole 3,000rpm hydrogen and water-cooled common generator is provided for both the gas and steam turbines.
 The excitation and protection system are redundant systems.
 An automatic voltage regulation system is also part of the plant.

 In addition to the 455MW, the plant is also capable of producing 75t/h steam (13bar, 300°C) for the start-up needs of the existing units.

 Cooling water for the steam turbine condenser and other cooling loads is drawn from a nearby lake.
 The power plant also complies with the emissions requirements of both Lithuania and the EU.

 The combined cycle unit, with more than 58% efficiency, generates sufficient power to cover 20% to 25% of Lithuanian domestic demand.
 The plant generated 1.11TWh of electricity in 2013.

-The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced Ignalia Power Plant as the prime supplier to the country, upon closure of the Ignalia plant in December 2010.
-Built from 1960 to 72, Elektranai plant had eight units.
+The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced the Ignalina Power Plant as the prime supplier to the country, upon closure of the Ignalina plant in December 2010.
+Built between 1960 and 1972, the Elektranai plant had eight units.

 The plant received environmental upgrades to meet EU emission standards.
 A flue gas desulphurisation project was undertaken in 2005.